cnr-ibba/IMAGE-InjectTool/django-data/image/docs/source/index.rst

 Welcome to IMAGE-InjectTool's documentation!
 ============================================

 InjectTool is developed to help gene bank managers to enhance, standardize, tag and submit their gene bank data to EBI BioSamples, that integrates all gene bank records from across Europe.
-The interface guides users throughout submission and allow standardization of data following an agreed rule set
+The interface guides users throughout submission and allows standardization of data following an agreed IMAGE rule set

 General Documentation
 ---------------------